Don't just look at Milford Sound. Get ready to immerse yourself at sea level on a Kayak journey you will be hard pressed to forget.

 You can join us at Te Anau, The Divide (Routeburn Track road end) or in Milford Sound.
-Travelling with us along the Milford Road is definitely part of the experience - we'll provide good kiwi music and tell stories, have afternoon tea and stop at our favourite places.
+Travelling with us along the Milford Road is definitely part of the experience.

 Small groups – maximum of 8 people per guide